 Contracts are awarded through a solicitation process where construction projects or goods can be bid on.
 The process can include a bid bond form, a vendor registry system, and other requirements.
 The links below provide details to contract processes.

 Contract Surety Bonds are often required by a federal government agency, municipality, county, private entity or university.
 The process generally begins with a bid process (often referred to as a bid letting) and when a contractor is awarded a contract, payment and/or performance bond (such as for a ODOT or AIA contract) or contract bond may be required.
-There are several types of contract bonds which include:

 The Small Business Administration has a Bond Guarantee Program helps small contractors bid on projects.